ministryofjustice/community-api/README.md

 The service provides REST access to the Delius Oracle DB.

-Documentation for the various endpoints can be found on the test instance at https://community-api-public.test.delius.probation.hmpps.dsd.io/swagger-ui/index.html (VPN / trusted network required).
+Documentation including URLs for the various endpoints can be found on the test instance at https://community-api-public.test.delius.probation.hmpps.dsd.io/swagger-ui/index.html (VPN / trusted network required).
 We are in the process of switching to using HMPPS Auth for all the endpoints in the service, these are identified by (secure) after the name and are under `/secure` rather than `/api`.
 The test instance is connected to the test instance of Delius and the dev (t3) instance of Auth.

-For credentials to access the test service or any questions on the service please ask at #dps_tech_team channel in slack - https://mojdt.slack.com/archives/CK0QLCQ1G.
+For credentials to access the test service or any questions on the service please ask at [#ask-hmpps-api in slack](https://mojdt.slack.com/archives/CR5ESQ8T1).

 ## Running locally